standing-o/Combined_Dataset_for_Speech_Emotion_Recognition/README.md

 # Combined Dataset for Speech Emotion Recognition (SER)
-- A collection of dataset consists of a total of 8 English speech emotion datasets.
+- A collection of dataset consists of a total of 8 English speech emotion dataset.
 - This dataset will help you create a generalized deep learning model for SER.
 - Most of the data also includes text data for voice, which can be used for multimodal modeling.
 - Nov.
 2, 2023 ~ Nov.
 12, 2023